Mhari Robinson

 The company is supported by a board of volunteer trustees:

-Natasha Lee-Walsh (she/her), Managing Director, Edinburgh Open Workshop (Chair)
+Natasha Lee-Walsh (she/her), MD, Edinburgh Open Workshop (Chair)

 Leigh Mullin (he/him), Consultant/Technical Architect in Technology

-Michelle Rolfe (she/her), Producer, Birds of Paradise & Co-Director, Stage Sight
+Michelle Rolfe (she/her), Producer, Birds of Paradise & Co-Dir, Stage Sight

 Ayo Schwartz (they/she), Head of HR, National Theatre of Scotland